 Configuration parameters affect how the package behaves.
-They can be set using a dictionary-like interface of the configuration configuration options that can be adjusted in the package:
+They can be set using a dictionary-like interface of the configuration config, which can be imported from the base package.
+Here is a list of all configuration options that can be adjusted in the package: